C4ssinelli/C4ssinelli/README.md

 # Hello there!
 Welcome to my Github profile!
 ## About me
-- I'm Alex Cassinelli, an undergraduate student at Universidade Estadual Paulista (UNESP)
+- I'm Alex Cassinelli, a Bachelor Graduate at Universidade Estadual Paulista (UNESP)
-- Currently finishing my final paper 📓
+- Currently a Masters student at Universidade Estadual de Campinas (UNICAMP) 📓

 ## Things I'm passionate about
 - Cibersecurity 🧠
-- Competitive Programming 🏆
+- Cryptography 🏆
 - Backend 💧

 ## Get in touch